thatlazyadmin/DeathStarScriptHub/Microsoft-Azure/CIS Assessment/README.md

 ### App Service
 - **9.1** Ensure App Service Authentication is set up for apps in Azure App Service
 - **9.2** Ensure Web App redirects all HTTP traffic to HTTPS in Azure App Service

+## Future Updates

+More checks and controls will be added in the next version of the script to enhance its coverage and utility.

 ## Notes
 Created by: Shaun Hardneck